Description

 Features

-On the “Comparison” page, select the button “Show Toolbar” to access multiple parameters:
+On the “Comparison” page, select “Show Toolbar” to access multiple parameters:

 Links and References

 Campaign prioritization becomes clearer when tied to promotion objectives.
-Refer to Promotion Strategy for alignment with communication goals.
+Refer to the Promotion Strategy framework for alignment with communication goals.

 Comparison frameworks depend on shared evaluation criteria.
-Visit the Decision Mix for the foundations behind structured comparison.
+Visit the Decision Mix to explore the foundations behind structured comparison.

 Usage & Licensing